Gut Ding will Weile Haben

 The German saying „Gut Ding will Weile haben“ implies that good things are worth waiting for.
-Are they?
+But are they?

-This was a valid rule for my grandmother when she prepared the sunday lunch.
-It took at least two hours, but it was every time a feast.
-We used to rotate every Sunday, each Sunday one family member put a lot of effort in cooking a great meal, even if three hours of preparing ended up in 15 minutes of eating.
-As time passed by, my grandfather died, I moved to another city and today the tradition became extinct.
+This was a golden rule for my grandmother when she prepared Sunday lunch.
+It took at least two hours, but it was a feast every time.
+We used to rotate every Sunday; each time one family member put a lot of effort in cooking a great meal, even if three hours of preparation was eaten in 15 just minutes.
+As time passed by, my grandfather died, I moved to another city, and the tradition has become extinct.

-What happened in our family as an result of getting older and moving forward seems to be a trend in our society but for other reasons.
-We work longer and have often all three meals in our office.
-Most young people don't know how to cook proper even though the younger generation seems more aware of what they put into their nutrition.
+What happened in our family as a result of getting older and moving forwards seems to be a general trend in our society, but then for other reasons.
+We don't take the time to eat and enjoy, we give ourselves five minutes to finish breakfast, or we even skip it.
+We buy our lunch at the nearby fast food store, and order in pizza as our supper.
+We work longer and often eat all three meals in our office.
+Most young people don't know how to cook properly, even though the younger generation seems more aware of what they eat.